 - Remove the strip from the closed canister and use it as soon as possible.
 Immediately close the canister tightly after removing the required number of strip(s).
 Completely immerse the reagent areas of the strip in fresh, well-mixed urine and immediately remove the strip to avoid dissolving the reagents.
-See Figure 1 below. - While removing the strip from the urine, run the edge of the strip against the rim of the urine container to remove excess urine.
+See illustration 1 below. - 2.
+While removing the strip from the urine, run the edge of the strip against the rim of the urine container to remove excess urine.
 Hold the strip in a horizontal position and bring the edge of the strip into contact with an absorbent material (e.g. a paper towel) to avoid mixing chemicals from adjacent reagent areas and/or soiling hands with urine.
-See Figure 1 illustration 2 below - Compare the reagent areas to the corresponding color blocks on the canister label at the specified times.
+See illustration 2 below. - Compare the reagent areas to the corresponding color blocks on the canister label at the specified times.
 Hold the strip close to the color blocks and match carefully.
-See Figure 1, illustration 3 below - Note: Results may be read up to 2 minutes after the specified times.
+See illustration 3 below.